taddeor/weatherFaire/README.md

 **Build and start on host**

-to root project launch start.sh on host machine `build and lounch java -jar finalname.jar `
+to root project launch start.sh on host machine `build with maven and lounch java -jar finalname.jar `

 **Build project and start in a Docker container**